nickydraz/Portfolio_in_Bootstrap/README.md

 - Add About page.
 - Find out way to showcase projects that are .exe, such as those in CSC 425
 - Add some more style to the page.
 It's a bit bland.
-- Need to get Github Webhook working.
+- Need to get Github Webhook working...